Bates method: Causes of sight problems

-Medical professionals characterize refractive errors as consequences of the eye's shape and other basic anatomy, for which no evidence shows that any exercise can alter.
+Medical professionals characterize refractive errors as consequences of the eye's shape and other basic anatomy, which no evidence shows any exercise can alter.
 Bates, however, believed that these conditions are caused by tension of the muscles surrounding the eyeball, which he believed prevents the eyeball from sufficiently changing shape (per his explanation of accommodation) when gaze is shifted nearer or farther.
 Bates characterized this supposed muscular tension as the consequence of a "mental strain" to see, the relief of which he claimed would instantly improve sight.
 He also linked disturbances in the circulation of blood, which he said is "very largely influenced by thought", not only to refractive errors, but also to double vision, crossed-eye, lazy eye, and to more serious eye conditions such as cataracts and glaucoma.
 His therapies were based on these assumptions.

 Bates felt that corrective lenses, which he characterized as "eye crutches", are an impediment to curing poor vision.
 In his view, "strain" would increase as the eyes adjust to the correction in front of them.
 He thus recommended that glasses be discarded by anyone applying his method.